BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/command_line_cheet_sheet.md

 The command for NodeJS is `node`.
 Entering `node` by itself will change your terminal into a Node environment

-Entering the command `node index.js` from the
+Entering the command `node index.js` from the terminal (**NOT A NODE ENVIRONMENT**) will run the file `index.js` if it exists in the current location.

-# Moving Things
+The terminal command for VSCode is `code`.
+To open VSCode from the directory you're currently in you can use the command `code .`